udecode/zustand-x/README.md

 - `persist`: enabled if `persist.enabled` option is `true`. `persist` implements `PersistOptions` interface from [zustand](https://github.com/pmndrs/zustand#persist-middleware)
-- custom middlewares can be added by wrapping state initiator. [check here](https://zustand.docs.pmnd.rs/middlewares/combine)
+- custom middlewares can be added using `middlewares` option

 ## Contributing and project organization